|Subscribe | What is RSS|

 Contact: Lee Werst, 315.568.5302

-The M'Clintock House at 14 East Williams Street in Waterloo is open to the public Thursday through Sunday from 1:00 to 4:00 p.m.
-Ranger programs are presented at 2:00 and 3:00.
-Admission is free.
-For more information about Women’s Rights National Historical Park visit www.nps.gov/wori or call 315-568-0024.
+The M’Clintock House at 14 East Williams Street in Waterloo is open to the public Friday through Monday from 1:00 to 4:00 p.m.
+The house has been restored to its 1848 appearance and is listed as part of the National Underground Railroad Network to Freedom.
+For more information call Women’s Rights National Historical Park at 315-568-0024.

 Women’s Rights National Historical Park exists to commemorate and preserve the story of the First Women’s Rights Convention and historical structures associated with it in Seneca Falls and Waterloo, New York.
 All public tours and programs are free and open to the public.